g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 ## Markdown links

 If you write `[here's a link](https://gmc.uy)`, it shows it as a link :)

+The nice part? it shows it as a link for everybody, not only those who have the extension installed.

+**Known issue:** If you try to edit a message with a link, the link is removed.
+I'll work on it, it shouldn't be hard to fix.

 ## Move reactions to the right